"

 Declining Readership and Decreasing Revenues

-Despite major newspapers’ large circulations, newspapers as a whole have experienced a dramatic decline in both subscribers and overall readership.
+Despite the extensive circulation of major newspapers, the newspaper industry as a whole has experienced a dramatic decline in both subscribers and overall readership.
 For example, on February 27, 2009, Denver’s Rocky Mountain News published its final issue after nearly 150 years in print.
 The front-page article “Goodbye, Colorado” reflected on the paper’s long-standing history with the Denver community, observing that “It is with great sadness that we say goodbye to you today.
 Our time chronicling the life of Denver and Colorado, the nation and the world, is over (Rocky Mountain News, 2009).”
-Publications like The Modesto Bee shifted from offering daily print editions to three days a week.
-The Atlanta Journal Constitution has limited its print offerings to Sunday only, shifting their focus to digital formats.
-The Seattle Times and The Denver Post have also shifted their focus away from print offerings.
+Publications like The Modesto Bee transitioned from offering daily print editions to three-day-a-week editions.
+The Atlanta Journal-Constitution has limited its print offerings to Sunday only, shifting its focus to digital formats.
+The Seattle Times and The Denver Post have also turned their focus away from print offerings.
 The industry continues to find its place in the digital news world.

 Readership Decline

-The story of Rocky Mountain News has become more common with each passing year.
-For nearly a half-century, critics have predicted the disappearance of print newspapers.
+The story of the Rocky Mountain News has become more common with each passing year.
+For nearly half a century, critics have predicted the disappearance of print newspapers.
 The fear of losing print media began in the 1940s with the arrival of the radio and television.
 Indeed, the number of daily papers has steadily decreased since the 1940s; in 1990, the number of U.S. dailies was just 1,611 (Newspaper Association of America).
-In 2005, that number had shrunk to 1,472, and in 2023 only 1,212 daily papers were left in the country (Medill Local News Initiative).
+In 2005, that number had shrunk to 1,472, and by 2023, only 1,212 daily newspapers remained in the country (Medill Local News Initiative).
 But the numbers do not paint the entire picture.
 As one report observed, “The root problems go back to the late 1940s, when the percentage of Americans reading newspapers began to drop.
 But for years the U.S. population was growing so much that circulation kept rising and then, after the 1970s, remained stable (State of the Media, 2004).”
 During the 1970s when circulation stopped rising, more women entered the workforce.
 By the 1990s when “circulation began to decline in absolute numbers,” the number of women participating in the workforce had never ranked higher (State of the Media, 2004).
 With women at work, there were fewer people at home with leisure time for reading daily papers for their news.
-This, combined with television journalism’s rising popularity and the emergence of the Internet, meant a significant decrease in newspaper circulation.
+This, combined with the rising popularity of television journalism and the emergence of the Internet, resulted in a significant decline in newspaper circulation.
 With newer, more immediate ways to get news, the disconnect between newspapers and consumers deepened.

 Newspapers continue to struggle to attract younger readers, which has compounded the problem.
-Many young readers simply did not grow up in households that subscribed to daily papers and so they do not turn to newspapers for information.
-However, the problem goes deeper “than fewer people developing the newspaper habit.
+Many young readers did not grow up in households that subscribed to daily papers, and so they do not turn to newspapers for information.
+However, the problem goes deeper than fewer people developing the newspaper habit.
 People who used to read every day now read less often.
 Some people who used to read a newspaper have stopped altogether (State of the Media, 2004).”

 Yet the Internet provides the most significant challenge to newspapers.
-As print readership declines, online readership has grown; fast, free access to breaking information contributes to the growing appeal of online news.
+As print readership declines, online readership has grown rapidly; fast, free access to breaking news contributes to the growing appeal of online news.
 Despite the increase in online news readers, that growth has not offset the drop in print readership, which has led to an exodus of print advertisers.
-In 2012, the Pew Research Center conducted a news media consumption survey in which only 29 percent of participants claimed to having read a newspaper (23% in a print format) the day before (Heimlich, 2012), which demonstrates a drop from 43 percent in 2006 (Dilling, 2009).
+In 2012, the Pew Research Center conducted a news media consumption survey, in which only 29 percent of participants claimed to have read a newspaper (23% in print format) the day before (Heimlich, 2012), demonstrating a drop from 43 percent in 2006 (Dilling, 2009).
 By 2022, only 12% of the population turns to newspapers for daily news consumption (Konopliov, 2024).

 A 2009 study observed that younger generations bear primary responsibility for this shift to online reading.
 “The changes in reader habits seem to be similar amongst both Generation X and Y demographics, where marked increases in consulting online news sources were observed (Dilling, 2009).”
 Baby boomers and older generations do, for the most part, still rely on printed newspapers for information.
-Perhaps this distinction between generations should not surprise.
-Younger readers grew up with the Internet and have developed different expectations about the speed, nature, and cost of information than have older generations.
-However, this trend suggests that online readership along with the general decline of news readers may make printed newspapers all but obsolete in the near future.
+Perhaps this distinction between generations should not come as a surprise.
+Younger readers have grown up with the Internet and have developed different expectations about the speed, nature, and cost of information compared to older generations.
+However, this trend suggests that online readership, along with the general decline of print newspapers, may render them all but obsolete shortly.

 Decline of Print Advertising

 With advertising playing a key role in newspapers’ financial survival, revenue loss has delivered a critical blow.
 Additionally, “the Internet has thrown an even more dramatic wrench into the equation.
-Classified advertising has migrated to Internet sites like craigslist.org while traditional retail advertisers…can advertise via their own web sites (Milstead, 2009).”
-The U.S. Census Bureau estimates that print publication’s total revenue dropped 52% from 2002 to 2020.
+Classified advertising has migrated to Internet sites like craigslist.org while traditional retail advertisers…can advertise via their websites (Milstead, 2009).”
+The U.S. Census Bureau estimates that the total revenue of print publications dropped 52% from 2002 to 2020.
 Legacy print media outlets have struggled to adapt with the rise of digital media, especially the Internet and cell phones.
-The industry depends on print advertising revenue but contends with several modern factors.
-Digital advertising from platforms like Google Ads and social media has diverted advertiser’s budgets away from more traditional modes of delivery.
-Consumers increasingly seek news and information from online sources, which reduce their reliance on print newspapers.
+The industry relies on print advertising revenue but faces several modern challenges.
+Digital advertising from platforms like Google Ads and social media has diverted advertisers’ budgets away from more traditional modes of delivery.
+Consumers are increasingly seeking news and information from online sources, which reduces their reliance on print newspapers.

 Some newspapers have adapted by investing in digital platforms and content, but the overall trend indicates a significant decline in print advertising revenue from decades past.
 This had led to many newspapers closing or scaling back their production of journalistic resources.
-Some publications have adopted strategies to serve niche communities, build up digital subscriptions, and use creative advertising strategies to increase audiences, but despite some successes, the future remains uncertain about the overall landscape of print advertising revenue.
+Some publications have adopted strategies to serve niche communities, build digital subscriptions, and utilize creative advertising strategies to increase their audiences.
+Still, despite some successes, the future remains uncertain regarding the overall landscape of print advertising revenue.

 Newspaper Chains

-As newspapers diminish in number and as newspaper owners find themselves in financial trouble, a dramatic increase in the consolidation of newspaper ownership has taken place.
+As newspapers decline in number and their owners face financial difficulties, a significant increase in newspaper consolidation has occurred.
 Today, many large companies own several papers across the country, buying independently owned papers to help them stay afloat.
-The change has occurred for some time; in fact, “since 1975, more than two-thirds of independently owned newspapers…have disappeared (Free Press).”
-However, since 2000, newspaper consolidation has increased markedly as more papers have turned over control to larger companies.
+The change has happened for some time; in fact, “since 1975, more than two-thirds of independently owned newspapers…have disappeared (Free Press).”
+However, since 2000, newspaper consolidation has increased markedly as larger companies have acquired more papers.

 In 2002, the 22 largest newspaper chains owned 39 percent of all the newspapers in the country (562 papers).
-Yet those papers represented 70 percent of daily circulation and 73 percent of Sunday.
+Yet those papers represented 70 percent of daily circulation and 73 percent of Sunday circulation.
 And their influence appears to be growing.
-These circulation percentages are a full percentage point higher than 2001 (State of the Media, 2004).
-As a further testament to the rapid pace of media consolidation, by 2023 ten companies owned a majority of the newspaper publishing industry, which has led to concerns about diversity of voices and the disappearance of local news coverage.
+These circulation percentages are a full percentage point higher than in 2001 (State of the Media, 2004).
+As a further testament to the rapid pace of media consolidation, by 2023, ten companies owned a majority of the newspaper publishing industry, raising concerns about the diversity of voices and the decline of local news coverage.
 Among the 10 companies that own the largest percentage of the papers, Gannett/Gatehouse, Tribune/MediaNews Group, Adams Publishing Group, and Lee Enterprises represent the four largest chains.

 Recent Ownership Trends

-Still, the news seems bleak for those pursuing the profession.
-In 2023, the news industry shed 2,681 jobs, demonstrating a continued downward trend operating since the spread of the Internet.
-The years 2018 and 2020 during the COVID-19 pandemic hit the industry particularly hard, with annual job losses totally 11,878 and 16,160 during those years (Fu, 2023).
-With the dual challenges of layoffs and decreasing readership, some in the journalism industry have begun to explore other options for ownership, such as nonprofit ownership.
+Still, the news seems bleak for those pursuing a career in this field.
+In 2023, the news industry shed 2,681 jobs, marking a continued downward trend that has been ongoing since the advent of the Internet.
+The years 2018 and 2020, during the COVID-19 pandemic, hit the industry particularly hard, with annual job losses totaling 11,878 and 16,160 during those years (Fu, 2023).
+With the dual challenges of layoffs and declining readership, some in the journalism industry have begun to explore alternative ownership options, such as nonprofit ownership.
 As one article in the Chronicle of Philanthropy puts it, “It may be time for a more radical reinvention of the daily newspaper.
 The answer for some newspapers may be to adopt a nonprofit ownership structure that will enable them to seek philanthropic contributions and benefit from tax exemptions (Stehle, 2009).”
 Some news organizations have taken their cues from William Randolph Hearst and sought billionaire benefactors to subsidize the business through ownership.
-Besides the aforementioned Jeff Bezos, John Henry purchased the Boston Globe in 2013 and the former Sheldon Adelson owned the Las Vegas Review-Journal.
-With the decline of print advertising, newspaper organizations need to stay creative to stay in business as the newspaper industry continues to shrink; Axios estimated that one-third of all newspaper that existed in 2005 will have ceased publication by 2024 (Fischer, 2023).
+Besides the aforementioned Jeff Bezos, John Henry purchased the Boston Globe in 2013, and Sheldon Adelson owned the Las Vegas Review-Journal until his passing in 2021.
+With the decline of print advertising, newspaper organizations must remain creative to stay in business as the newspaper industry continues to shrink.
+Axios estimated that one-third of all newspapers that existed in 2005 will have ceased publication by 2024 (Fischer, 2023).

-Over the next several years, the newspaper industry will likely continue to experience a complete upheaval brought on by dwindling readership and major shifts in how individuals consume news.
+Over the next several years, the newspaper industry is likely to continue experiencing a complete upheaval brought on by dwindling readership and major shifts in how individuals consume news.
 As newspapers scramble to find their footing in an ever-changing business, readers adapt and seek out trustworthy information in new ways.

 License